keenmaster486/sei-game-project/README.md

 CTRL ------------- Jump<br>
 Spacebar --------- Fire raygun<br>

-You play as Glorp, an extraterrestrial being from the Planet Bloog who has been tasked with colonizing Earth's Moon.<br>
+You play as Glorp, an extraterrestrial being from the Planet Blorg who has been tasked with colonizing Earth's Moon.<br>
 Unfortunately, the guys over at Planet Fleeb had the same idea.
 Using your trusty Stun-o-Matic 50XR raygun,<br>
-you will fight off those Fleebian baddies and claim the Moon for Planet Bloog.<br>
+you will fight off those Fleebian baddies and claim the Moon for Planet Blorg.<br>

 Here are the items you can collect and their point values:<br>